alexverboon/PSMDATP/docs/Remove-MDATPIndicator.md

 ```

 ## DESCRIPTION

-Removes a custom indicator from MDATP
+Remove-MDATPIndicator removes a custom indicator from the Microsoft Defender ATP
+instance

 ## EXAMPLES